Luxury overwater villas with thatched roofs in tropical resort surrounded by turquoise lagoon, Maldives

 Great time to visit!

-Maldives, Maldives is a Tropical destination perfect for island and luxury.
+Maldives, Maldives is a destination with a tropical climate, perfect for overwater villas and coral reef diving.
 The best time to visit is Nov, Dec, Jan, Feb, Mar, & Apr, when weather conditions are ideal.
-Budget travelers can explore from $103/day, while mid-range trips average $324/day.
-Visa-free for short tourism stays.
+Budget travel costs around $141/day, while mid-range trips average $530/day.
+Entry rules depend on your passport.

 /day